 While a controller is sold separately, the S3102 is the foundation on which you build your smart shower system.
 It uses thermostatic valves to adjust for consistent temperature, and it installs easily in a standard two-by-four stud wall.

 Showerhead valves can be finicky, especially if your home has hard water.
-If your current diverter valve isn’t working as it should, you may wish to upgrade to the Brass Shower Arm Diverter Valve for Hand Held Showerhead from Mingor.
+If your current diverter valve isn’t working as it should, you may wish to upgrade to this brass shower arm diverter.

 If you don’t already have a separate shower wand, this diverter valve lets you install one easily, as it threads onto the pipe behind the showerhead.
 When the handle is 180 degrees backward, all of the water will flow to the wand.
 When it’s 180 degrees forward, all of the water will exit through the showerhead.
 At 90 degrees, it mixes both outlets equally.